Donnie Veal

 Donald Tyrone Veal (born September 18, 1984) is an American former professional baseball pitcher.
 Veal played in Major League Baseball (MLB) for the Pittsburgh Pirates, Chicago White Sox, and Atlanta Braves.
-He was drafted by the Chicago Cubs in the 2nd round of the 2005 Major League Baseball draft and is currently the rehab pitching coach for the White Sox.
+He was drafted by the Chicago Cubs in the 2nd round of the 2005 Major League Baseball draft and is currently a minor league pitching coach for the White Sox.

 Playing career

 Chicago Cubs

 Veal was drafted by the Chicago Cubs in the second round, 68th overall, of the 2005 Major League Baseball Draft out of Pima Community College in Tucson, Arizona.
 Veal had previously pitched in the Pac-10 for the University of Arizona, before transferring.
 Veal made his professional debut with the rookie-level AZL Cubs, and also played for the Low-A Boise Hawks, posting a 1-3 record and 3.18 ERA in 11 games between the two teams.
 Veal split the 2006 season between the Single-A Peoria Chiefs and the High-A Daytona Cubs, accumulating an 11-5 record and 2.16 ERA with 174 strikeouts in 154.1 innings of work.
 Veal spent the 2007 season with the Double-A Tennessee Smokies, registering an 8-10 record and 4.97 ERA in 28 appearances.
 Veal returned to Tennessee the following season and pitched to a 5-10 record and 4.52 ERA with 123 strikeouts in 145.1 innings pitched.